Magnolia Oil & Gas Corporation (MGY): Skating on Thin Ice? We Know the Answer

 Sponsored

+The average price from analysts is $29.83, which is $8.3 above the current price.
 MGY currently public float of 168.61M and currently shorts hold a 9.02% ratio of that float.
-Today, the average trading volume of MGY was 1.67M shares.
+Today, the average trading volume of MGY was 1.61M shares.

 MGY’s Market Performance

-MGY stocks went down by -6.68% for the week, with a monthly drop of -17.34% and a quarterly performance of -6.19%, while its annual performance rate touched 12.32%.
-The volatility ratio for the week stands at 5.74% while the volatility levels for the past 30 days are set at 4.59% for Magnolia Oil & Gas Corporation.
-The simple moving average for the period of the last 20 days is -10.39% for MGY stocks with a simple moving average of -13.52% for the last 200 days.
+MGY stocks went up by 17.59% for the week, with a monthly drop of -4.40% and a quarterly performance of 12.14%, while its annual performance rate touched 16.76%.
+The volatility ratio for the week stands at 5.16% while the volatility levels for the past 30 days are set at 4.51% for Magnolia Oil & Gas Corporation.
+The simple moving average for the period of the last 20 days is -0.45% for MGY stocks with a simple moving average of -5.45% for the last 200 days.

 Analysts’ Opinion of MGY